Why do we love a sauna?

 Why did we evolve to carry emotions in our body?

 The embodiment of emotion is one of these concepts in neuroscience and psychology that never seems to cohere.
-Everybody knows it it’s true in some way, but no one can agree how.
-Some paradigms (like motor control) just have no place for it at all.
-Now, as this hypothesis is beginning to be tested empirically, I thought I’d write about one source of tension in particular – the question of Why?
+As this hypothesis is beginning to be tested empirically, I thought I’d write about one source of tension in particular – the question of Why?
 Why would we evolve this way?
 What benefit could it possibly confer?
 If we answer this, perhaps embodied emotion may not appear so alien to mainstream science.

-First, if you’re lost to what I mean by ‘embodied emotion’, take a moment to feel your feet, your hands, or your neck, and the lingering tension there.
+Take a moment to feel the lingering tension in your feet, your hands, or your neck.
 Stressed at work?
 You’ll feel it in your body, as tense knots in your back, neck, or jaw.
 Try relaxing your forehead.
 From introspection alone it is impossible to deny that we carry emotions in our body1.

-I’m also referring to the ways in which our bodies also affect our emotional state – the reverse direction of causality.
+It is likewise difficult to deny that the state of our bodies also affects our emotional state.
 Think back to the last time you took a hot bath.
 On entering the water your muscles relaxed, and also you relaxed.
 The arrow of causality runs in both directions: mind -> musculature and musculature -> mind.
-It’s really more that your body is “in the loop” of your emotional state.
+At the least one must recogognize that your body is “in the loop” of your emotional state.

 This bidirectionality of emotion, mind, and body is no new news.
 Around the world there are dozens of healing traditions premised on the idea that our bodies affect our emotions.
 The meridian system underlying acupuncture and Shiatsu massage is one notable example.
 It is also a common observation in certain areas of psychology, too.
 Today, you can find it in titles like The Body Keeps the Score and in theraputic practices under the umbrella of “somatic” practices.

-Muscles are expensive, metabolically speaking.
-It must take incredible energy to walk and eat and sleep with a high level of (unncessary) sustained muscle tension.
+Sustained muscle tension is not just unhelpful, but also wasteful.
+It restricts our available movement.
+Muscles are expensive, metabolically speaking 4.
+Even in sleep and in deep depression, one’s muscles are never fully relaxed.
 Elsewhere in biology it’s bizarre to observe such a waste of energy.
 In fact, the idea of efficiency is usually a powerful explanatory tool.
 If you go so far to assume as a first principle that we evolved to act and perceive with a minimum amount of energy, it turns out to predict biology in a lot of ways.
-For example, the idea of efficient coding in perception 4.
+For example, the idea of efficient coding in perception 5.
 One can get so much mileage out of efficiency, explain so many phenomena, that in certain fields of neuroscience it’s a keystone concept.
 And yet, here we are, holding emotion in our bodies all day long throughout our entire lives.

 So why might this be the case?

-But isn’t it more likely that it does serve an adaptive purpose?
-That we are better for being this way?
+I find it more likely that it does serve an adaptive purpose.
+That we are better for being this way.
 Let’s at least entertain this possibility.
 If it serves a purpose, it is a solution to some problem.
 What problem is embodied emotion a solution to?

-In this post I want to speculate a reason.
-The role that the physical body can play with unnecessary muscle tension is storing information about one’s state and situation.
+In this post I want to speculate that the role that the physical body can play with ‘unnecessary’ muscle tension is storing information about one’s state and situation.

 Perhaps storing state information isn’t as easy as it sounds.